Date/Venue:Sat, 23rd March 2019

 St. Augustine's Chapel, St. Monica Trust, Cote Lane, Westbury-on-Trym, Bristol BS9 3UN

-1. Teachers, Parents and performers are advised to carefully check the RULES at the beginning of this syllabus and read the following notes.
+1 Teachers, Parents and performers are advised carefully to check the RULES at the beginning of this syllabus and read the following notes.

-2. Age for classes to be reckoned from 1st September of the year prior to the Festival.
+2 Age for classes to be reckoned from 1st September of the year prior to the Festival.

-3. A copy of music should be available for the adjudicator before performing which must be neatly presented and of good quality. (see Festival Rule No 14).
+3 A copy of music should be available for the adjudicator before performing which must be neatly presented and of good quality. (see Festival Rule No 14).
 Not necessary for Class O5: Masterclass.

-4. Time limits must be strictly adhered to (see Festival Rule No 6).
+4 Time limits must be strictly adhered to (see Festival Rule No 6).

 Sections:General Organ Classes >

-St. Augustine's Chapel, with its warm & generous acoustics, houses two organs.
-The main three manual instrument is a vintage, late (1895) 'Father' Willis, recently restored to its original condition.
+St. Augustine's Chapel, with its warm & generous acoustics, houses an important organ.
+The three manual instrument is a vintage, late (1895) 'Father' Willis, recently restored to its original condition.
 It has three non-adjustable pistons to each division, no 'general' pistons & responsive pneumatic action.
 The choir division is enclosed.